Jan

 I usually check in a couple of times a week and categorise new transactions.
 Come the end of the month, I look over all transfers and payments and make sure everything is correctly identified.
 Generally, I remember any unusual expenditures (eg car expenses, concert tickets, etc.), and I’ll make a note of that.
 Switch over to the Dashboard view, and there are the colourful graphs that I pinch and post every month:

-Oh, and I virtually never do cash at all, which helps with the tracking.
+Oh, and I virtually never touch cash at all, which helps with the tracking.

 Of course, it’s not infallible.
 You can’t “split” transactions – ie, once in a while T gets a box of beers while we’re grocery shopping, but it’s all lumped into one payment – so it’s not an exact science.
 But a) those are the exception, not the norm and b) I’m far too lazy to put any more time into money management than I currently do.
 If you’re more diligent than I, there are PLENTY of other programmes that will do a very thorough job for you.